nrocco/ide/README.md

       help        Help about any command
-      hook        Manage git hooks for an ide project init        Initialize a git repository as an ide project server      Run an ide server for processing long running operations status      Get the current status of your ide project version     Display version and build information
+      hook        Manage git hooks for an ide project init        Initialize a git repository as an ide project status      Get the current status of your ide project version     Display version and build information